 In 2009, Project Learn became an adult basic education program funded by the Ohio Board of Regents now the Ohio Department of Higher Education.
 The agency offers the entire literacy and adult education continuum of services from teaching adults to read to helping them pass the GED® exam.
 Project Learn is an Official GED® Testing Center for Summit County.
 All services are provided free of charge.

-From tutoring students in a church basement, to now serving thousands of students in need of literacy, GED®, ESOL, post-secondary and career preparation services, Project Learn has grown to become one of the largest adult basic education program in Northeast Ohio.
+From tutoring students in a church basement, to now serving thousands of students in need of literacy, GED®, ESOL, post-secondary and career preparation services, Project Learn has grown to become one of the largest community based adult basic education program in Northeast Ohio.